oracle-livelabs/adb/shared/workshops/adbs-tools/using-adb-tools/ocw-using-adb-tools.md

 ﻿
-# Use Autonomous Database Tools
+# Use Autonomous Database Data Tools

 ## Introduction
-This lab introduces the suite of data tools built into the Oracle Autonomous Data Warehouse.
+This lab introduces the suite of **Data Tools** built into the Oracle Autonomous Data Warehouse.

-Estimated Time: 1 hour, 15 minutes
+Estimated Time: 1 hour, 30 minutes

 Watch the video below for a quick walk through of the lab.